MuhammadAhmedBaig/NyTimes/README.md

 - To Generate Code coverage report, you first need to enable code coverage from scheme.
 - Then you need to run all testcase by pressing CMD + U.
-- Go to the "Show the report navigator" from the left top tab of XCode.
+- Go to the "Show the report navigator" from the top-left tab of XCode.
 - Go to the "Coverage" and you will see the code coverage report.

 # Which Architecture is used in the app?